eligundry/eligundry.com/gatsby/content/hosting-gatsby-on-digitalocean-spaces.md

 developers used to use CDNs that could provide multiple domains to side step this issue, but I really don't want to go that route as it isn't 2011 anymore.

-One of the big benefits to HTTP/2 is that this limit is removed and common connection things, like SSL handshakes, can be shared between connections. **The fact that DigitalOcean Spaces does not support this in 2021 is going to prevent you from getting the max score you could in Lighthouse.** With HTTP/3 around the corner, I am not optimistic in that getting here anytime soon as well.
+One of the big benefits to HTTP/2 is that this limit is removed and common connection resources, like SSL handshakes, can be shared between connections. **The fact that DigitalOcean Spaces does not support this in 2021 is going to prevent you from getting the max score you could in Lighthouse.** With HTTP/3 around the corner, I am not optimistic in Spaces supporting that anytime soon.

 # Results